lap-jo/whispers-of-verses/README.md

 # whispers-of-verses
 Git repository for the website whispersofverses.com

-A blog website for Agum Manuella
+A blog website by Agum Manuella focusing on poetry, songwriting